wjkrajco/PeopleCounter/README.md

-# PeopleCounter
+# RunningCounter
-This is a small and simple program that will help me learn the basics of JavaScript.
+This is a simple incrementation app that increments and saves the count to help learn JavaScript.